angeloashmore/cleanroom/README.md

 ## What about validation errors?

-Validations are handled by the [skeemas][2] library by [Prestaul][3].
+Validations are handled by the [ajv][2] library by [epoberezkin][3].

-Please see the skeemas source code until an overview of validation errors is written.
+Please see the ajv documenation until an overview of validation errors is written.

 ## Acknowledgements